AsadAliBaig/numerical-mooc/README.md

+*This is some gibberish text dont pay attention to it*
 #Practical Numerical Methods with Python

 A multi-campus, connected course (plus MOOC) on numerical methods for differential equations in science and engineering.
 Collaboratively developed by: